Pages Tagged With: "assessment"

 Located in Kent County, the St. Jones River watershed covers 57,643 acres of the Delaware Bay Basin.
 The St. Jones River is dammed at Silver Lake in Dover and then winds 10 miles through residential and commercially developed areas, the Delaware National Estuarine Research Reserve, and the Ted Harvey Wildlife Area, before emptying into Delaware

 The Wetland Monitoring and Assessment program is tasked with the job of assessing the health of Delaware’s wetlands.
-To complete this task, each summer season a field crew assesses the health of wetlands on a watershed level.

 The Smyrna River watershed encompasses 71 square miles and is composed of three sub-watersheds: Smyrna River, Duck Creek, and Cedar Swamp-Delaware Bay.
 It is located partially in Kent County and partially in New Castle County.
 The watershed is within the Delaware Bay and Estuary Basin, so all of its waters drain into the Delaware Bay.